sh4dowbolt/babyBankingSystem/README.md

 - **Integration tests**: Using Testcontainers for test API with MockMvc, Redis, Elasticsearch, PGSql

 ## Structure of the database
-Tables accoring to the scheme:
+Tables according to the scheme:
 - `USER`: Main data of users
 - `ACCOUNT`: Balances of ursers
 - `EMAIL` и `PHONE`: Conctact data about users